-Kerri Reaves begins her eighth season as an assistant on Beryl Piper’s staff at Central Connecticut State University.
+Kerri Reaves begins her 10th season as an assistant on Beryl Piper’s staff at Central Connecticut State University.

-Reaves, who came to New Britain after most recently serving as an assistant at Providence, is CCSU’s recruiting coordinator.
+Reaves, who came to New Britain after most recently serving as an assistant at Providence, is CCSU’s recruiting coordinator and primarily works with CCSU's forwards and centers.
 She also assists in game preparation while working with compliance and academic advising efforts.

 “Kerri’s experience coaching and recruiting at the Division I level, combined with her head coaching experience, makes her the perfect addition to our staff,” Piper said.
 “She is a hard worker who will promote CCSU athletics in a positive way.
 I am so excited that she is on board to help us move the Central Connecticut women’s basketball program to a new level.”